jh-midi/portmidi-mlton/README.md

 and the application can be distribued all in one<br>
 $ make test-static<br>

-another pplication example can be see at :<br>
+another application example can be see at :<br>
 https://github.com/jh-midi/AtomSQ-accordion